ReptarAzar/reptarazar.github.io/_posts/2015-01-08-trove-pick-star-comment.markdown

     </div>

     <div class="content-column">
-        I handed off these very polished micro-interactions as prototypes in the early stages of development.
+        I handed off a few polished micro-interactions as prototypes in the early stages of development.
+Below is a CSS image sprite button.
+It animates through 14 steps over a desired animation time to create the animated effect.
+Take a look at the CSS tab for the magic.

+        <div data-height="156" data-theme-id="11350" data-slug-hash="dlmKg" data-default-tab="null" data-user="ReptarAzar" class='codepen'><pre><code></code></pre>
+        </div><script async src="//assets.codepen.io/assets/embed/ei.js"></script>

     </div>
 </div>